keith-dev/test-assignment/README.md

 ```

 # Test Assignment No. 2
-Out of the script you created earlier make a proxy service that looks up a term on DuckDuckGo and returns a JSON array containing up to three top results for the entry.
+Turn the script you created earlier into a proxy service that looks up a term on DuckDuckGo and returns a JSON array containing up to three top results for the entry.

 **Expected result**: a publicly availble website that accepts `GET` requests at `/search/duckduckgo/{search term}`.